SamScherer1/SwiftDJITutorials/source/ios-tutorials/SimulatorDemo.md

     }
 ~~~

-When you touch on the virtual stick image and drag it around inside the **VirtualStickView**, the NSNotificationCenter will post a notification with the name of "StickChanged" and the location of the current virtual stick, which uses a CGPoint to represent it.
+When you touch the virtual stick image and drag it around inside the **VirtualStickView**, the NSNotificationCenter will post a notification with the name of "StickChanged" and the location of the virtual stick, which is represented by a CGPoint.

-## Implementing DJISimulatorViewController
+## Implementing SimulatorViewController

 Once you finished implementing the VirtualStickView, let's continue to implement the rest of **SimulatorViewController**.
-Open the SimulatorViewController.swift file and import the following header files and create related IBOutlet properties and IBAction methods:
+Open the SimulatorViewController.swift file, import the following header files and create related IBOutlet properties and IBAction methods:

 ~~~swift
 import Foundation